Rahulgupta7777/Event_Managment/.github/ISSUE_TEMPLATE/feature_request.md

 - [ ] I have searched existing issues to ensure this is not a duplicate
 - [ ] I have provided a clear description of the feature
 - [ ] I have explained the motivation behind this request
-- [ ] I am willing to work on this feature (for Hacktoberfest contributors)
+- [ ] I am willing to work on this feature